johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-it is not _statically_ possible to determine if the actor is local or remote.
+It is not _statically_ possible to determine if the actor is local or remote.
 This is hugely beneficial, as it allows us to write code independent of the location of the actors.
 We can write a complex distributed systems algorithm and test it locally.
 Deploying it to a cluster is merely a configuration and deployment change, without any additional code changes.

 *Location Transparency* enables distributed actors to be used across various transports without changing code using them, be balanced between nodes once capacity of a cluster changes, be passivated when not in use and many more advanced patterns such as "virtual actor" style systems as popularized by Orleans and Akka's cluster sharding.